 The “Processors” Step

 Most of the companies that post these kinds of diagrams are called independent sales organizations (ISOs.)
 They are not processors themselves.
 All ISOs resell the processing services of a larger “backend” processor.
 Essentially, an ISO and a processor go hand in hand.

 It’s possible to work directly with a backend processor and not go through an ISO, but it’s not possible to work with an ISO and skip backend processors.
 If you sign up for credit card processing through an ISO, there is a backend processor involved, even if you personally don’t speak to them or even know which one it is.

 No ISO can claim it eliminates a processor from the steps, because the ISO handles your credit card transaction through its backend processor partner.

 - Fiserv (formerly First Data)

 - TSYS / TransFirst

 - Vantiv / NPC

-These companies would be able to claim that there’s no other processor involved in your transaction.
-So if a “direct processor diagram” isn’t posted by a company such as Elavon, First Data, Global/Heartland, TSYS/TransFirst, Vantiv/NPC, or Worldpay (with their name or logo in the bottom path) excluding the “processor” step is more marketing than fact.
+These companies are the only ones that would be able to claim that there’s no other processor involved in your transaction.
+So if a “direct processor diagram” isn’t posted by a company such as Elavon, Fiserv, Global/Heartland, TSYS/TransFirst, Vantiv/NPC, or Worldpay (with their name or logo in the bottom path) excluding the “processor” step is more marketing than fact.

-But, interestingly enough, none of those companies use the “direct processor” diagram.
+But, interestingly enough, none of those companies currently use the “direct processor” diagram.